-When all of the chemicals are correctly balanced, the water ought to be crystal clear, don’t have any odor, and leave a minimal residue on your skin.
+When pool chemicals are correctly balanced, the water should be crystal clear, not have an odor, and should leave a no residue on your skin.

-4. Chemicals Are Too Much Expensive?
+4. Chemicals Too Expensive?
 Give Baking Soda a Try

-This is the fact that pool chemicals can be expensive to buy, so why not get a bit of help directly from the supermarket?
+Pool chemicals can be expensive, so why not get help from the supermarket?

 Most pool shops advise using sodium bicarbonate to control the alkalinity of a pool without reducing the PH levels.
-They’ll try to sell overpriced solutions to get the work done.
+But they often try to sell you overpriced solutions to get the work done.

-As it happens, regular soda does the exact same task as sodium bicarbonate for a fraction of the purchase price.“Sodium bicarbonate” is present in all baking soda boxes even have labeled in their ingredients list.
-Have a look!
+As it happens, regular baking soda has the exact same sodium bicarbonate for a fraction of the price.“Sodium bicarbonate” is present in all baking soda boxes even have labeled in their ingredients list.
+Have a look.

-If you are concerned that using baking soda will mean doing lots of complex mathematical conversions, do not think much.
-Baking soda contains the same amount of sodium bicarbonate as the solutions so the quantity you’d need to improve your water would be the same.
+If you are concerned that baking soda will mean doing lots of complex mathematical conversions, do not think much.
+Baking soda contains the same amount of sodium bicarbonate as pool-branded solutions, so the quantity you need to improve your water is the same.

 5. Shock a Cloudy Pool

-On the chemical concern, do not be afraid to shock your pool when necessary.
-While this procedure is considered for public pools, but, think about how your pool will look after a pool party.
+While this procedure is usually discussed for public pools, think about how your pool is after a pool party.
 Chances are it is murkier than it had been before the big bash.
 It’s contaminated with bacteria that you want to eliminate as soon as possible.

-While shocking too frequently would risk damage to your pool siding, you should try to shock the pool for a minimum two times in a season.
+While shocking too frequently would risk damage to your pool siding, you should try to shock your pool a minimum of two times a season.

 When you have got a suitable water level, don’t forget to recheck the chemicals.
 Water level fluctuations may have thrown back.